TheLukeRussell/3-2-etsy-iteration/README.md

 * Make sure the output matches the answers below each question
 * Please comment your code as you walk through your process
 * It is suggested that you write functions that return values, not just functions that call `console.log`
+* Publish your project using GitHub Pages
+* Add the GitHub Pages link to your site's repository on GitHub

 ## I'm a Web Developer Mode